Zakiahptr/sims-app/README.md

 ## How To Use

-- Clone the repository with git clone.
+- Clone the repository with git clone
-- Copy .env.example file to .env and edit database credentials there.
+- Copy .env.example file to .env and edit database credentials there
 - Run composer install
 - Run php artisan key:generate
 - Run php artisan migrate --seed (it has some seeded data for your testing)
-- That's it: launch the main URL.
+- That's it: launch the main URL
-- You can login to manage articles with default credentials Email: admin@gmail.com - Password: admin.
+- You can login to manage articles with default credentials Email: admin@gmail.com - Password: admin